About YIMBY Melbourne

 Tris Layton

+Tris Layton is a planning lawyer and founding member of YIMBY Melbourne.
 As a planning lawyer, Tris is at the coalface of Victoria’s broken planning system and brings an important insight as a practitioner to YIMBY Melbourne.

 Prior to his admission to the legal profession, Tris worked as a staffer and policy advisor to the Victorian Liberal Opposition.
-He believes that any effort to build a better Melbourne requires bipartisan consensus, and is working to advance a pro-housing, pro-growth and pro-abundance vision among the Australian centre-right.
+Tris served as YIMBY Melbourne’s inaugural treasurer.

 Katie Roberts-Hull is passionate about allowing more homes where people want to live.
 Katie is an education researcher and became a YIMBY in part because of the strong connection between housing policy and school equity.
 Katie was the face of objection to heritage-listing a concrete carpark in Carlton, and she wrote for the Guardian about the tension between heritage policy and housing supply.
 Katie was one of the original YIMBYs profiled by The Age in 2023.
 She is also an urbanist parent with two young children and cares about making the inner city a better place for families to stay long term.